pphyom/pphyom/README.md

 ## 👋 Hello, people!

 ### This is Pyae.
 I'm a 2022 CS graduate concentrated on software and computer network engineering.
-I consider myself an active listener, a quick learner, and a visionary employee who is enthusiastic to develop along with others.
+I consider myself an active listener, a quick learner, and a visionary employee who is enthusiastic to develop along with the organization.

 ## 📫 How to reach me: ...